Richard Ungewitter: Career

-He was specifically anti-Semitic, (Note: Hau (2003) refers to him as a "rabid anti-Semite".) and was also associated with the völkisch journal Die Ostara.
+Ungewitter was specifically antisemitic, (Note: Hau (2003) refers to him as a "rabid anti-Semite".) and was also associated with the Völkisch journal Die Ostara.
+He was a member of several antisemitic organizations, including the Reichshammerbund, the Deutschvölkischer Schutz- und Trutzbund and the Verband gegen die Überhebung des Judentums (Association Against the Arrogance of Judaism)..
 Ungewitter was unusual among naturists in making a close connection between nudism, marriage, and racialism, and advocated compulsory nudity (nude exercises three times a day) together with vegetarianism.
-In 1919 he had edited Der Zusammenbruch: Deutschlands Wiedergeburt durch Blut und Eisen, which lays out a program for Germany's recovery from the defeat of World War I in which compulsory nudity is an element.
+In 1919, he had edited Der Zusammenbruch: Deutschlands Wiedergeburt durch Blut und Eisen, which lays out a program for Germany's recovery from the defeat of World War I in which compulsory nudity is an element.

 Ungewitter was also notably anti-feminist, arguing that girls should be educated only in things that would equip them to run a household and that they should be required to undergo a year's service including physical exercise, and notably hostile toward the rich, whom he attacked for "status arrogance" that extended to preferring fashionable ailments to health.

 After the Nazis came to power, Ungewitter did not find the expected support for his ideas.
 There was an initial crackdown on nudists in 1933, then those who advocated recreational nudity were accommodated, but Ungewitter, with his pronounced anti-urbanism and advocacy of rural naturist settlements (at least two Tefal settlements existed by the mid-1920s), was forced out.
-In 1938 he was sidelined with an honorary post.
-He died in Stuttgart in December 1958, on the evening before his 89th birthday.
+In 1938, he was sidelined with an honorary post.
+He died in Stuttgart in December 1958, in the evening before his 89th birthday.